International use of the U.S. dollar: Dollar versus euro

 and again in March 2008, sending the euro to a record high of $1.6038, reached in July 2008.

 In addition to the trade deficit, the U.S. dollar's decline was linked to a variety of other factors, including a major spike in oil prices.

-However, a sharp turnaround began in late 2008 with the onset of the global financial crisis.
+However, a sharp turnaround began in late 2008 due to the 2008 financial crisis.
 As investors sought out safe-haven investments in U.S. treasuries and Japanese government bonds from the financial turmoil, the Japanese yen and United States dollar sharply rose against other currencies, including the euro.
-The European sovereign debt crisis that unfolded in 2010 sent the euro falling to a four-year low of $1.1877 on June 7, as investors considered the risk that certain Eurozone members may default on their government debt.
+The euro area crisis sent the euro falling to a four-year low of $1.1877 on June 7, 2010, as investors considered the risk that certain Eurozone members may default on their government debt.
 The euro's decline in 2008-2010 had erased half of its 2000-2008 rally.

 Chinese-issued U.S. dollar bonds

 The issuance of U.S dollar-denominated bond issued by Chinese institutions doubled to $214 billion in 2017 as tighter domestic regulations and market conditions saw Chinese companies look offshore to conduct their fund-raising initiatives.
 This has far outpaced many of the other major foreign currency bonds issued in Asia in the last few years.

 The anticipated continuation of a prudent monetary policy in China to curb financial risks and asset bubbles, along with the expectation of a stronger yuan will likely see Chinese companies to continue to issue U.S. dollar bonds.

 Major issuers of U.S. dollar denominated bonds have included Tencent Holdings Limited, Industrial and Commercial Bank of China Limited and Sinopec Group.
-In 2017, China’s Ministry of Finance revealed plans to sell US$2 billion worth of U.S. dollar sovereign bonds in Hong Kong, its first dollar bond offering since October 2004.
-The technology and communications sector in China is a taking significant share of the offshore U.S. dollar bond market.
+In 2017, China's Ministry of Finance revealed plans to sell US$2 billion worth of U.S. dollar sovereign bonds in Hong Kong, its first dollar bond offering since October 2004.
+The technology and communications sector in China is taking a significant share of the offshore U.S. dollar bond market.
 Tencent priced $5 billion of notes in January 2018 as a string of Asian technology firms continued to issue debt as market values swelled.

-U.S dollar-denominated bond issued by Chinese institutions has also been referred to as 'Kungfu bonds', a name born out of a consultation with more than 400 market participants across Asia by Bloomberg L.P.
+U.S dollar-denominated bond issued by Chinese institutions has also been referred to as "Kungfu bonds", a name born out of a consultation with more than 400 market participants across Asia by Bloomberg L.P.